GenSpectrum/cov-spectrum-ppretty/README.md

 The [NAMESPACE file](./NAMESPACE) contains the functions that are exported from the package.
 All functions that are called from [run_app_production.R](inst/run_app_production.R) (i.e., including [endpoints.R](inst/plumber/endpoints.R)) must be exported.

 To export a function, it must be annotated with `@export`.
 Then, run `devtools::document()` to generate an updated NAMESPACE file.

-## Qs for Chaoran
-* barplots with many datapoints, ugly but okay?
-* what should be shown differently about a collection plot vs. normal seqs over time plot?
-* add any metadata information to plot titles?
-* what should we return -- use one of the graphics devices like png() so we can have transparent background, specified resolution, etc?
-* remove data transformation from endpoints.R so that file contains only API specs?